 Prospective students with a Dutch diploma

-You are directly admissible if you have one of the following diplomas:
+You are, in principle, directly admissible if you have one of the diplomas below:

 - Dutch vwo diploma, new style, with the subject cluster Nature and Health with physics

 - Dutch vwo diploma, new style, with the subject cluster Nature and Technology with biology

 Prospective students with a non-Dutch diploma

 If you have a non-Dutch diploma that is equivalent to the Dutch vwo diploma you are - in principle - admissible to this programme.
 Check on the list of diplomas equivalent to the Dutch vwo-diploma, if this applies to your diploma.
 If your diploma is not included in this list, it must be evaluated by UM first.
 UM will decide on your admissibility.

 You must also meet the following subject requirements (according to the Dutch vwo diploma level): mathematics, physics, chemistry and biology.

 Additional subject requirements for non-Dutch prospective students